Co-Creation in UX/UI Design

-Your constantly-updated definition of Co-Creation and collection of videos and articles
+Your constantly-updated definition of Co-Creation in UX/UI Design and collection of videos and articles

 Co-creation is the practice of collaborating with other stakeholders to guide the design process.
 Participants with different roles align and offer diverse insights, usually in facilitated workshops.
 Designers can therefore get more holistic views of what a product or service should include.